GeneralTao2/qt-opengl-lab-primitives/README.md

 #### About
 Here I made project for laboratory work.
-Progect writed on C++, using OpenGL and GLSL
+Project writed on C++, using OpenGL and GLSL

 #### Result